eriosec/Getting-and-Cleaning-Data-Course-Project/README.md

 12. Read the "subject_test.txt" file into a table called "subjectTest" and name the column "subject"

-13.Read the "subject_train.txt" file into a table called  "subjectTrain" and name the column "subject"
+13. Read the "subject_train.txt" file into a table called  "subjectTrain" and name the column "subject"

 14. Read the file "X_test.txt" into a table called "XTest"

-15 Use the "featurevec" vector created in step 11 to assign the column names to "XTest"
+15. Use the "featurevec" vector created in step 11 to assign the column names to "XTest"

 16. Column bind the "subjectTest" table with the "XTest" table and name it "XTestnamed" which will in essence give you a table with all the subjects that were used in the test set and all the measurements taken for those subjects with all the columns labeled

 17. Read the file "X_train.txt" into a table called "XTrain"

-18 Use the "featurevec" vector created in step 11 to assign the column names to "XTrain"
+18. Use the "featurevec" vector created in step 11 to assign the column names to "XTrain"

 19. Column bind the "subjectTrain" table with the "XTrain" table and name it "XTrainnamed" which will in essence give you a table with all the subjects that were used in the train set and all the measurements taken for those subjects with all the columns labeled